mrlukasbos/fancy-print/README.md

 # fancy-print
-A simple library for better c++ prints
+A simple header-only library for better c++ prints.
+Works with C++17 and up.

 This is a very simple library that enables fancy printing for your C++ application.
 Fancy prints are an extension of std::cout prints.
 Every print can be given a type which is displayed in a color.
 It also displays the filename and line number where the print is being called.
 After compilation these will just result in std::cout statements.